rbbri/makersbnb/readme.md

 - Fork this repo
 - Run `bundle install`
 - If you do not already have the databases 'makersbnb_development' and 'makersbnb_test', run `rake db:create`
-- Run `rake db:migrate db:test:prepare` every time a new migration has been added.
+- Run `rake db:schema:load db:test:prepare` every time a new migration has been added.
 - To launch the app from the command line use `rackup` and visit localhost:9292